-Topped with cool and comfy air-sealed velour and filled with high density open cell foam, with the Oztrail Queen 4WD Mat all you need to do is open the caps and unroll the mattress.
+Topped with cool and comfy air-sealed velour and filled with high-density open cell foam, with the Oztrail Queen 4WD Mat all you need to do is open the caps and unroll the mattress.

-It will suck in the air itself, no pumping or blowing necessary.
+It's self-inflating, so will suck in the air itself, no pumping or blowing necessary.
 When the mattress is inflated replace the caps you’re ready for the most comfortable night’s sleep you ever had at a campsite!

 This is the fourth sleeping solution we have had for camping and is far superior to anything else we have tried (thinner self-inflating mats, air mattress, camping stretchers).